mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 11. Measuring the Spread of Our Data

+* **Mean absolute deviation** (MAD) is the average distance of each observation from the mean.
+It is intuitive, but not as useful mathematically as the other options. ("For mathematicians, the absolute value function can be a bit annoying in practice") ...P.109, 106
+* **Variance** is the squared difference of our observations.
+It is the mathematically preferred method, but we lose the intuitive feel for what our calculation means.
+(Squaring results in an '**exponential penalty**') ...P.109, 107
+* **Standard deviation** (σ) is the square root of the variance.
+It is mathematically useful and also gives us results that are reasonably intuitive.
+(In most of the literature, variance is defined simply as σ2!) ...P.109, 108
+* By far the most commonly used is the standard deviation, because we can use it, together with the mean, to define a '**normal distribution**' ...P.108

 #### Exercises

 **Q1.** *One of the benefits of variance is that squaring the differences makes the penalties exponential.
 Give some examples of when this would be a useful property*